Adopt! Please don’t support Puppy Mills!

 Find a New Furry Friend!

-Bring the whole family and find a new forever friend from the pets for adoption right at Pet Fest!
-Visit with pet rescue organizations and local shelters from Western Montana.
+Bring the whole family to Pet Fest and find a new forever friend from the pets for adoption!
+At Pet Fest you can visit with pet rescue organizations and local shelters from around Western Montana.

 Support their fund-raising efforts by donating to your favorite cause.
 You’ll find education on behavior issues, choosing the right pet and more.